sambrentnall/minimal-mistakes/_drafts/GatewayOnHyperVCore.md

 ## Validation

 We can validate the config by creating a second VM with or without a GUI.
-Configuring the IP address inside the 172.0.0.0/24 range with a default gateway of the GW we've just configured (172.0.0.1) and the DNS address of your external router.
+Configuring the IP address inside the 172.0.0.0/24 range with a default gateway of the GW we've just configured (172.0.0.1), and the DNS address of your external router.
 We then use the the Test-NetConnection Powershell command to confirm external access.

    ![ConfigInternet](/assets/images/posts/GatewayOnHyperVCore/ConfirmInternet.jpg)

-Thats it, you've now configured a Virtual Router on Windows Server 2016 Core.
+Thats it, you should have now configured a Virtual Router on Windows Server 2016 Core.
+Let me know how it goes!

 Thanks to the [2012 Core Survival Guide](https://blogs.technet.microsoft.com/bruce_adamczak/2013/01/15/2012-core-survival-guide/) and Deployment Researches guides on [setting up a virtual router](http://deploymentresearch.com/Research/Post/285/Using-a-virtual-router-for-your-lab-and-test-environment) and [setting up a virtual router using powershell](http://deploymentresearch.com/Research/Post/387/Install-a-Virtual-Router-based-on-Windows-Server-2012-R2-using-PowerShell).